-The American Academy of Family Physicians further advocates the maternal/child care privileges should be based solely on the individual physician's documented training and/or experience, demonstrated abilities, and current competence and not by specialty-specific designation alone.
-This may be accomplished by providing documentation of acceptable supervised training and experience during residency and/or fellowship training, or successful completion of an approved, recognized course when such exists.
+The AAFP advocates that pregnancy, perinatal, and newborn care privileges should be based solely on the individual physician's training, experience, and demonstrated current competence and not by specialty-specific designation alone.
+This may be accomplished by providing documentation of supervised training or experience received during residency or fellowship, or through successful completion of an approved recognized training course.
+See Education on Recognizing Obstetrical Emergencies section in policy on Striving for Birth Equity: Family Medicine's Role in Overcoming Disparities in Maternal Morbidity and Mortality.
 Family physicians should evaluate fellow family physicians in credentialing and privileging determinations.

 The AAFP and the American College of Obstetrics and Gynecology (ACOG), recognize there are health care disparities for people living in both rural and urban underserved areas, including disparities in critical access to pregnancy, perinatal, and newborn care.
 People living in underserved areas are more likely to be uninsured or underinsured, have lower income levels, and receive Medicaid or Medicare.
 People living in rural areas also often travel farther for health care and receive less frequent care than people living in urban areas.
 In some rural areas, family physicians provide 100% of pregnancy care.
 The AAFP is committed to improving access to quality health care, including comprehensive pregnancy, perinatal, and newborn care, for all people regardless of where they live.